Wrong EIN or EIN Error? Ultimate Guide to EINs

 Your EIN application may be rejected if:

-- If you’ve entered an address that is in a different state to where the business is registered (usually flags reference number 101)
+• If you’ve entered an address that is in a different state than where the business is registered (usually flags reference number 101)

-If you’re rejected, correct the errors and reapply, or find an appropriate alternative route to get your EIN.
+If you’re rejected, correct the errors and reapply, apply via Form SS-4, or speak with IRS customer support to understand the appropriate alternative route to get your EIN.

 Here’s how to change or cancel your EIN, depending on your circumstances: